erikhaugsby/glazes/README.md

 ---
 ##This Document

-This is a LaTeX typsetting of the book "Glazes - for the Self-reliant Potter"
+This is a LaTeX typsetting of the book *Glazes - for the Self-reliant Potter*.

 Citation for the original book: